AdriandLiu/Interview-Preparation/ML_DLRelated.md

 ### The Vanishing Gradient Problem

+**If a change in the parameter's value causes very small change in the network's output - the network just can't learn the parameter effectively, which is a problem.**

 [](./pics/VanishingGradient.png)

 While backproporgating, the weights are getting smaller as shows above will cause the gradient small, training slow and even model will not be able to trained properly.